-I lost my sight at the age of twelve due to an unexpected allergic reaction to tetracycline, an antibiotic that I’d been exposed to at various times in my life.
+I lost my sight at the age of twelve due to an unexpected allergic reaction to tetracycline, an antibiotic that I’d been exposed to at various times in my early life.
 Up until that time, I had been fully sighted– 20/20 vision.
 It all began in December 1991.
-Over Christmas break I started experiencing prolonged double vision and began to have terrible migraine-like headaches and pain down my shoulders and back.
+Over Christmas break, I started experiencing prolonged double vision and began to have terrible migraine-like headaches and pain down my shoulders and back.
 My mom took me to see our pediatrician and he passed it off as flu-like symptoms and said just to rest and drink lots of liquids.
-I was pretty miserable over all of the holiday and things continued to get worse.
+I was pretty miserable over all of the holidays and things continued to get worse.
 I remember going Christmas shopping with my mom and actually lying down under the clothing racks in the store while she looked at things because I felt so terrible.
 I even went to a chiropractor a few times to see if there was some kind of pinched nerve causing all the pain and double vision.

 The following Tuesday, Jan.
-7th, I had my first nerve sheathe decompression performed on one eye.
+7th, I had my first nerve sheath decompression performed on one eye.
 Up until this point, my vision was still 20/20, but I was still seeing double unless I closed one eye.
 The surgery was intended to drain excess spinal fluid directly off of my eye.
 By that Friday, the 10th, my vision had declined so much that the doctors decided to do the same procedure on the other eye.
-Within that week, I basically went from 20/20 vision to what I have now—20/800+, and lost a portion of my color perception as well.
+Within that week, I basically went from 20/20 vision to what I have now—20/800+ and lost a portion of my color perception as well.

 On February 7th, I was admitted for surgery again to have a spinal shunt implanted that would hopefully help drain the fluid more and prevent this from happening again.
 I continued to see my doctor weekly for monitoring.
 My vision remained the same and never improved.
 I was in seventh grade at the time and had been out of school since the middle of December.
 Throughout the ordeal, I just kept thinking that things would get better and my eyes just needed to heal.
 I was ready to go back to school and back to my normal life.

-Around the Middle of March, I remember going for a checkup with my neuropthamologist and asking her when things were going to get better or what they were going to do next; and when I’d be able to go back to school.
+Around the middle of March, I remember going for a checkup with my neur-oopthamologist and asking her when things were going to get better or what they were going to do next; and when I’d be able to go back to school.
 I remember her saying that they had done all they could and that I could go back to school anytime.
 I remember asking her something like, “What do I do now?”
 To which she replied something along the lines of, “just go on living your life.”
 I remember feeling a little confused and surprised by her response.
 How?
 I thought.
 What do I do now?”
 Again, I was now almost thirteen and this all still seemed so surreal to me.
 My doctor then suggested that we get in contact with the Utah State Division of Services for the Blind and see what kind of support and resources they could offer us.
-Up until that point, it hadn’t really hit me that I was going to be blind.
+Up until that point, it hadn’t really occured to me that I was going to be blind permanently.
 I’d made jokes about it to some of my friends and family over the past few weeks that I was the “Blind Lady”, but this didn’t bother me because it wasn’t true.
 This was supposed to get better.
 I also remember then feeling a little let down because there was nothing left for the doctors to do, and just…sad.
 This wasn’t the outcome I had expected.